LoyolaChicagoBooks/introcs-csharp/rst/binarysearching.rst

 Here's a quick explanation, because it largely follows from the above explanation.

-- Line 5-6: Initially item could be anywhere in the array, so minimum is at position 0 and maximum is at position N-1 (data.Length - 1).
+- Line 5: Initially item could be anywhere in the array, so minimum is at position 0 and maximum is at position N-1 (data.Length - 1).
-- The loop to make repeated passes over the array begins on line 7.
-We use a bottom-tested do-while loop, because we know that we need to enter this loop at least once, no matter what, to determine whether the item is in the middle or not.
+- The loop to make repeated passes over the array begins on line 6.
+  We can only continue searching if there is some data left to consider (``min <= max``).
-- Line 8 does just what we expect:
+- Line 7 does just what we expect:
   It calculates the median position (mid).
-- It is always possible that we've found the item, which is what we test on line 9, and return with our answer if we found it.
+- It is always possible that we've found the item, which is what we test on line 8, and return with our answer if we found it.
-- Lines 11-14: If not, we continue.
+- Lines 10-13: If not, we continue.
 If the item is greater than the value at this mid position, we know it is in the "upper half".
   Otherwise, it's in the "lower half".
-- Line 15: We can only continue searching if there is some data left to consider (``min <= max``).
-- Line 16: Otherwise the binary search loop terminates, and we return -1 (to indicate not found).
+- Line 15: Otherwise the binary search loop terminates, and we return -1 (to indicate not found).
   The -1 value is a commonly-returned indicator of failure in search operations (especially on arrays, lists, and strings),